thomwolf/Magic-Sand/README.md

 It is possible to add more Islands.
 Instructions will be added later.

+This game was used in an educational event at the Danish Island Bornholm as seen in this [video](https://www.youtube.com/watch?v=dDMrxtH1hyU).

 This game was mainly developed by Rasmus R. Paulsen.

 ### The Sandimals 2-player game